Vauxel/enclave-app/README.md

 # Enclave
 A prototype for a server-based, encrypted chat application.
-Messages between connected clients, which securely pass through the server, are authenticated and end-to-end encrypted using public-key and symmetric secret-key cryptography provided by the [libsodium](https://github.com/jedisct1/libsodium) library.
+Messages between connected clients and the server are authenticated and encrypted using asymmetric public-key and symmetric secret-key cryptography provided by the [libsodium](https://github.com/jedisct1/libsodium) library.

 ## Built With
 * [Node.js](https://nodejs.org) - client